nightscout/trio-docs/docs/EN/operate/build.md

 ## Update Trio with Xcode

-Because Trio uses submodules, there are actions you need to perform when updating that are easiest using command line interface (CLI) in a terminal opened in the same folder as the Trio workspace.
+Because Trio uses submodules, there are actions you need to perform when updating that are easiest using the command line interface (CLI) in a terminal opened in the same folder as the Trio workspace.

 If you prefer, you can use the [Build Script](#build-trio-with-script) to download and build a fresh copy.